intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 Greasing, a technique initially designed for TLS {{?GREASE=RFC8701}} and later adopted by other protocols such as QUIC {{?QUIC=RFC9000}}, can help support the long-term viability of protocol extension points.
+In these protocols, extension codepoints are reserved only for greasing and when received must be ignored.
-Greasing is suitable for many protocols but not all; {{Section 3.3 of ?VIABILITY=RFC9170}} discusses the applicability and limitations of greasing. {{grease-considerations}} provides additional protocol maintenance considerations.
+Greasing is suitable for many protocols but not all; {{Section 3.3 of ?VIABILITY=RFC9170}} discusses the applicability and limitations of greasing.
+{{grease-considerations}} provides additional protocol maintenance considerations.

 Applications are built with the intent of serving user needs {{?END-USERS=RFC8890}}, which might only require support for a subset of protocol features.
 Adapting to changing user